 About Us

-Dabanga is an independent, Sudanese news and information broadcaster.
-Founded in 2008 to report on the Darfur crisis, Dabanga has expanded to provide coverage of all corners of the country.
-Via shortwave radiosatellite television, and online platforms, Dabanga has gained a widespread and diverse audience, and has a particular strength in serving marginalised and hard-to-reach communities.
-When the 2019 ‘people’s revolution’ brought about the end of the al-Bashir led regime, Dabanga was at the forefront to broadcast trusted news and information.
+Dabanga – Radio TV Online is an independent Sudanese news and information broadacster and publisher.
+Founded in 2008 to report on the Darfur crisis, Dabanga is now an exiled media house providing coverage to all corners of Sudan via shortwave radio, satellite television, and online platforms.
+Dabanga has gained a widespread and diverse audience, and has a particular strength in serving marginalised and hard-to-reach communities.
+During the current crisis in Sudan, Dabanga is at the forefront to provide trusted news and information.

-As Sudan transitions to democracy, Dabanga is committed to serving as a vital information and communication loop between citizens and those in power.
-Dabanga’s programming is focused on educating and informing people about democracy, providing a space for informed debate, and holding those in power to account.
-Dabanga specialises in reporting on human rights, health, gender, youth, transitional justice, and civil society.
+Dabanga is committed to serving as a vital information and communication loop between citizens and those who are in power or aspire to be in power.
+Dabanga’s programming is also focused on educating and informing people about peace & democracy, providing a space for informed debate, and holding decision makers to account.
+Dabanga specialises in reporting on human rights, health, gender, youth, transitional justice, peace, reconciliation, culture, and civil society.

 Dabanga’s Vision, Mission & Values